Autograph letter from Voltaire to Marie-Anne de Vichy-Chamrond, marquise Du Deffand, written from château de Ferney and dated 3 April 1769.

 Detailed Summary:

-The writer expresses sorrow at being separated from the recipient due to illness and distance, reflecting on how their souls seem perfectly matched despite the separation.
-They critique modern atheism, preferring the philosophical depth of earlier thinkers like Spinoza and express a longing for intellectual and personal connections.
-The writer also comments on the inadequacies of contemporary French and English literature, praising classical and philosophical works instead, and laments the fleeting nature of existence, finding solace in the companionship of enlightened friends.
+The writer expresses sorrow at being separated from the recipient due to illness and distance, observing that their minds appear closely aligned despite the physical separation.
+He criticises modern atheism, preferring the philosophical depth of earlier thinkers such as Baruch Spinoza, and conveys a longing for both intellectual and personal companionship.

 Fernand Caussy, Inventaire des manuscrits de la bibliothèque de Voltaire conservée à la bibliothèque impériale publique de Saint-Pétersbourg (Geneva, Slatkine reprints, 1970)